Keywords: Singapore, Indonesia, Renewable Energy, Infrastructure

 Over the course of 5 years, Singapore had moved from oil to natural gas for cleaner power generation.
 In addition to that, solar energy was most commonly found in the city, particularly on rooftops and reservoirs.
 With climate change as a barrier, there should be a shift in the way Singapore produces and uses energy, in order to parallely align the rise of energy demand and Singapore’s economic development.

 To provide more reliable energy, Singapore could harness the 4 Switches according to Singapore’s Energy Market Authority.
 Among them include:

 Indonesia is projected to increase the use of renewable energy by up to 23% as the national energy source.
 There is no uncertainty that energy demands will increase equally with economic development and population growth.
 Given that Indonesia is a rapidly developing nation and ASEAN’s largest country, Indonesia is responsible for 40% of the region’s energy consumption.
 It is also predicted to increase by 80%, and the need for electricity could rise 3 folds between 2015 and 2030.

-Currently, Indonesia’s renewable energy contribution is holding at twelve percent.
+The contribution of Indonesia’s renewable energy amounts to 12%.
 Fossil fuels remain the dominant source of national power capacity.
 To reach its target, shifting to energy investments could make Indonesia reach its target.

 In Indonesia, renewable energy is an attractive sector for investment.
 There are currently 97 renewable energy projects, which highlight a USD 12 billion investment potential, 34,000 job creation opportunities, 4-gigawatt capacity, and 19 metric ton CO2 equivalent of emission reduction potential in Indonesia.
 The current annual investment in clean energy capacity is approximately IDR 131.5 trillion between 2015 and 2030 and is expected to grow by IDR 26.6 trillion as energy demands continue to incline.